Fockys/MidnightGamersAstonbot/README.md

 # MidnightGamersAstonbot
-A bot for the midnight gamers aston society
+A discord bot for the midnight gamers aston society